-The couple were disciplined for breaching celestial rules of non-emotional attachment.
+The couple was disciplined for breaching celestial rules of non-emotional attachment.
 Yet the Altair refused to abandon his love for the 7th Fairy.

-Consequently he was sentenced to a life in the mortal world.
+Consequently, he was sentenced to life in the mortal world.

-Altair found himself incarnated as a cowherd to the land called China.
+Altair found himself incarnated as a cowherd in the land called China.
 However his memory about his past life in heaven was still vivid, so was his love for Vega.

 Apparently, that heaven is still not a perfect paradise.
-For one thing, the sanitary facilities there do not seem to meet the demand, so from time to time the fairies had to go to a pond on earth for bath.
+For one thing, the sanitary facilities there do not seem to meet the demand, so from time to time, the fairies had to go to a pond on earth for a bath.

-When next day 7th Fairy washed herself in Yaochi, cowherd successfully stole her clothes which resulted her unable to fly back to the sky.
+When the next day 7th Fairy washed in Yaochi, Cowherd successfully stole her clothes which resulted in her being unable to fly back to the sky.

-The fairy quickly adapted a new life as the wife of a Chinese peasant.
+The fairy quickly settled into a new life as the wife of a Chinese peasant.

 While Cowherd laboured in the farmland with the cow, 7th Fairy worked on the weaving loom at home.

 They had each other and had love.
-The life was good.
+Life was good.

-Soon they had two kids, one girl one boy.
-And the life couldn’t be better.
+Soon they had two kids, one girl and one boy.
+And life couldn’t be better.

 So after seven years, their marriage faced a big challenge.
 The cosmic police had tracked down the illegal space traveller and escorted her back to her own world.

-When Cowherd returned home and discovered 7th Fairy had been kidnapped, he carried two kids on his shoulder with a bamboo pole and chased after his wife to the sky.
+Cowherd carried two kids on his shoulder with a bamboo pole and chased after his wife to the sky.

 Since then, the family has been torn apart by the giant Milky Way, Vega and Altair can only view each other from a far distance.